cpwilkerson/login-server/presentation.md

 ![inline](login-screen.png)

-Yes, the CSS is Bootstrap
+^ When we run the login-server, this is what we'll see The CSS is Bootstrap - chosen for its mobile friendliness

 ---
 ## JWTs in React